chaos-indivisvm/chaos-docs/docs/training/std-3.md

 + As the Escher autocarbine, but with stock options as well as normal underslung equipment.
 + Does not have 100rnd extended mag or suppressor options.

+### Havoc Launcher
+{: .no_toc .text-delta }

++ Corruption: 700
++ Layer 3
++ A multi-shot rocket launcher, the havoc launcher provides more direct-fire capabilities than the grenade launcher, and an (obviously) larger magazine than the Accatran rocket launcher, while sacrificing some payload yield.
++ 1 and 2 cycle back and forth between rocket types
++ F breech loads a shell
++ Has the same custom magazine programming and reload controls as the Accatran pump shotgun.
++ Shell Types:
+  + Frag: Standard 5m explosion, does 5 AT on hit or splash.
+  + Krak: Inert Krak dart, no explosion, 9 AT on hit.
+  + Flash: Flashbang rocket, does not stun, 4 AT on hit.
+  + Splitter: Chaff dummy munition, deals 4 AT on hit, then splits into 5 chaff clouds.

 ---
 ## S8, IV.
 God Favor Equipment